-You can download the files that you need to transfer to the drive, disconnect it safely, then connect and access the drive on the new computer and copy the files onto the new system, you’re all set!
+You can download the files that you need to transfer to the drive, disconnect it safely, and then connect and access the drive on the new computer.
+Once you copy the files onto the new system, you’re all set!
 If you’re a business owner who’s always on the go, it might be prudent to carry a flash drive with you for data backup.
 This way you can access your files using any computer.

 Now that many external hard drives are just a little larger than a deck of cards, you have a very secure, and easy-to-manage system for transferring any size file from one place to another.
 You can also use external hard drives or thumb drives as a secondary backup of critical files.
 It’s always good to have another way to back up critical files in case you have an onsite issue or problems with your online data backup service.

 The more prepared you are, the less likely your company will be affected by an unforeseen issue.
-External hard drives are also fairly secure- as long as you don’t lose them.
+External hard drives are fairly secure, as long as you don’t lose them.
 Be sure to encrypt and password-protect an external hard drive with software to ensure your data isn’t compromised if you misplace your drive.

 Cloud Storage Solutions Are Great for Continuous Data Transfer

 Cloud Storage is one of the easiest and most popular methods to use for file sharing in today’s digital world.
-The right cloud service provides you with a secure upload of virtually any type of file to an online service or ‘drive’ that allows you to share any size file with anyone you choose.
+The right cloud service provides you with a secure upload for virtually any type of file to an online service or ‘drive’.
+This service then allows you to share any size file with anyone you choose.

 If your company uses a cloud server, your data is nowhere near the office building and will remain 100% intact in the case of a catastrophic event (flood, fire, hurricane, etc).
-This is why there are more and more companies using a cloud service to back up their systems instead of using backup tape rotation or other traditional methods.
+This is why more and more companies are using a cloud service to back up their systems instead of using backup tape rotation or other traditional methods.

 FTP- The Most Reliable Data Transfer System

 If you’re an advanced user, you may consider downloading and using an FTP client.
-The number and size of files you can transfer using FTP is virtually limitless, but you’ll have to have access to the internet.
+The number and size of files you can transfer using FTP is virtually limitless.
+But, you’ll have to have access to the Internet.

-Be very careful using this system- just one mistake can crash an entire website, costing thousands of dollars in lost revenue and IT Support.
+Be very careful using this system…just one mistake can crash an entire website, costing thousands of dollars in lost revenue and IT Support.